Repo! The Genetic Opera

 Repo!
 The Genetic Opera is a 2008 American musical film.
 Described as a gothic rock opera, the film was directed by Darren Lynn Bousman and based on the 2002 stage musical of the same name, written and composed by Darren Smith and Terrance Zdunich.
 It stars Alexa Vega, Anthony Stewart Head, Sarah Brightman, Paris Hilton, Nivek Ogre, Terrance Zdunich, Bill Moseley, and Paul Sorvino.

 Repo! premiered at the Fantasia Film Festival in July 2008, followed by a limited release on November 7, 2008, on seven screens in various cities.
+It received mixed-negative reviews, with primary criticism for its bombastic gore and writing.
+However, the performances were praised.
+Similarly to, but not to the same extent as, The Rocky Horror Picture Show, Repo! has achieved cult status and a devoted following.

 Plot

 By the year 2056, an epidemic of organ failures has devastated the planet and wiped out 99% of the human population.
 The megacorporation GeneCo provides organ transplants on a payment plan.
 Clients who miss payments are hunted down by Repo Men, skilled assassins who "repossess" the organs ("Genetic Repo Man").
 The CEO of GeneCo, Rotti Largo, discovers he is terminally ill.
 Rotti's children Luigi, Pavi, and Amber bicker over who will inherit GeneCo ("Mark It Up"), but Rotti believes none of them are worthy heirs and instead plans to give his fortune to 17-year-old Shilo Wallace, the daughter of his late ex-fiancée Marni ("Things You See in a Graveyard").

 Shilo has inherited a rare blood disease from Marni that requires her to stay indoors, though she longs to see the outside world ("Infected").
-Shilo's overprotective father, Nathan believes he accidentally killed Marni with a treatment he created for her illness – in truth, a jealous Rotti secretly poisoned Marni's medicine and blackmailed Nathan, promising not to arrest him for manslaughter if he agreed to become GeneCo's head Repo Man, though he has convinced Shilo he is a doctor ("Legal Assassin").
+Shilo's overprotective father, Nathan, believes he accidentally killed Marni with a treatment he created for her illness – in truth, a jealous Rotti secretly poisoned Marni's medicine and blackmailed Nathan, promising not to arrest him for manslaughter if he agreed to become GeneCo's head Repo Man, though he has convinced Shilo he is a doctor ("Legal Assassin").
 One night, Shilo secretly visits Marni's tomb and runs into the omniscient GraveRobber, who is digging up bodies to extract Zydrate, a euphoric and addictive painkiller that he sells on the street to keep up with his GeneCo payments ("21st Century Cure").

 Rotti lures Shilo to GeneCo's fair with promises of a cure for her disease.
 There, she meets Blind Mag, an opera singer and GeneCo's celebrity spokesperson.
 Born blind, Mag has been given surgically enhanced eyes by GeneCo at the cost of indefinite employment, though she is soon resigning.
 GraveRobber helps Shilo escape the fairgrounds, encountering several of his customers, including the surgery-addicted Amber ("Zydrate Anatomy").
-Shilo learns that Mag's eyes are set for repossession and that Amber will replace her as GeneCo's spokeswoman.
+Shilo learns that Mag's eyes are set for repossession because of her planned resignation and that Amber will replace her as GeneCo's spokeswoman.
 After GeneCops arrive, Shilo quickly returns to her room before Nathan notices her missing.